Robert-Riordan-UCD/this-is-rob/content/posts/8-bit-cpu/Output.md

 1. I tied the one-hot counter enable high instead of low, leaving it always disabled and no output displayed.
 The pin was connected to a copper pour so I had to break the pin off the IC and solder and new wire in place to connect it to ground.

-2. I labeled the bus backwards, so the jumper cable has to rotate when connecting to the bus.

-3. The 2's complement signal is unused and floating so the output was flickering.
+2. The 2's complement signal is unused and floating so the output was flickering.
 I added a pulling reistor to keep it in the unsigned state.

 The source (with fixes to these issues) is on [Github](https://github.com/Robert-Riordan-UCD/8_Bit_CPU_PCB/tree/main/Output).